colatkinson/colatkinson.github.io/_posts/2019-04-30-alternate-data-stream-size.md

 }
 ```

 What seems to be happening is that as we add more and more ADSes, the MFT entry eventually has to resort to using `$ATTRIBUTE_LIST` so that the entry can be split across multiple blocks.
-Something that isn't mentioned in the NTFS documentation, however, is that `$ATTRIBUTE_LIST` itself actually has a maximum size.
+But it seems that `$ATTRIBUTE_LIST` has an undocumented size limit.

 Since this seems to be a fairly arbitrary limitation, let's see what happens if we change this value to, say `0x80000` instead.